-To combat the May/June 2021 surge, medical supplies including test kits, PPE’s, oxygen and medicines have been procured and an isolation COVID ward has been set up at their community hospital.
+To combat the Spring/Summer 2021 surge, medical supplies including test kits, PPE’s, oxygen and medicines have been procured and an isolation COVID ward has been set up at their community hospital.
 Testing will be done in as many villages as possible.

 Schools reopened September 1, 2020.
 A coordinated effort between teachers, students, ward (village) and municipality officials resulted in a plan to provide educational material, hand washing stations, masks and hand sanitizer at 70 public schools.

 Unable to find work, many young men in rural Nepal go to the urban areas of Nepal and abroad.
 Janesewa Samaj Nepal has long tried to address this migration.
 During the pandemic many young men have returned to their home villages after losing their jobs outside of Khotang.
 Creating jobs for these young men addresses the immediate need of a job as well as a way to keep them permanently in Khotang.
 A week-long “Start and Improve Your Business (SIYB)" training was provided in ten different wards.
 Candidates were selected to receive a one-time matching grant to support their business plan.
 Periodic monitoring of their business plan will be performed on an ongoing basis.
 D2N also funded jobs that produced 12,000 cloth masks.

 COVID awareness was not widespread in Khotang's villages.
 For that reason short educational segments about the spread and prevention of COVID were broadcasted (in six different languages!) on four local FM radio stations.